Ducks vs. Bruins Player Props Betting Odds

 Brad Marchand Props

-Brad Marchand has accumulated six points (1.5 per game), scoring three goals and adding three assists.
+Brad Marchand has seven points (1.2 per game), scoring four goals and adding three assists.

 Marchand Recent Games